-If you are a current, admitted Ball State student but have not taken classes for more than a year or if you received a "Re-Admit" error when attempting to register for classes, you need to select the “Re-enroll (previous Ball State graduate students only)” option under “Academic Intent” in your application.
+If you were previously enrolled at Ball State but have not taken classes for more than a year—or if you received a "Re-Admit" error when attempting to register for classes—you need to select the “Re-enroll (previous Ball State graduate students only)” option under “Academic Intent” in your application.

 Do not choose the Re-enroll Applicant Type if you are any of the following:

-- applying for a new or different program or certificate than one in which you are already enrolled
+- applying for a new or different program or certificate than one in which you are already enrolled; OR

 The personal interview is critical to the application process.